Research team

 Expertise

-Ecology of coastal and estuarine systems, in particular tidal wetlands (marshes and mangroves), how they function through interactions between tides, waves, storm surges, sea level rise, erosion, sedimentation, vegetation dynamics, and biogeochemical processes; with special attention for nature-based flood risk mitigation and climate mitigation through carbon sequestration.
+Stijn Temmerman and his team are specialized in the ecology and geomorphology of coastal and estuarine systems, in particular tidal wetlands (marshes and mangroves): How they function through interactions between tides, waves, storm surges, sea level rise, erosion, sedimentation, vegetation dynamics, and carbon sequestration; With applications to ecosystem restoration and management, nature-based flood risk mitigation, and climate mitigation through carbon sequestration.

 Artemis.
 Advanced Research Tools for Environmental studies in an open Mapping Infrastructure for historical maps of the Scheldt valley.
 01/05/2024 - 30/04/2028